holepunchto/pear-docs/reference/pear/api.md

 ### Pear.reload()

-Soft-restart Terminal applications (keeps I/O), refresh application in Desktop applications.
+Refresh application in Desktop applications.
+Not available in terminal applications.

 ### `Pear.restart()`

 Restart the application.
+Desktop Applications only.

 ### `Pear.exit(code)`